Sustainability

 You can also play an important role in preserving Suomenlinna for future generations.

 UNESCO World Heritage Sites and Metsähallitus – a state-owned enterprise that produces environmental services in Finland – share common principles of sustainable tourism.
-These principles are considered in all their own activities and cooperation with tourism entrepreneurs.
+These principles are considered in all activities and cooperation with tourism entrepreneurs.

-By committing to these six principles, the aim is to ensure the ecological, socio-cultural, and economic sustainability of tourism.
-We promote sustainable tourism.
-In order to achieve this goal, we cooperate to…
+By committing to these six principles, the aim is to ensure the ecological, socio-cultural and economic sustainability of tourism.

 - Support the preservation of valuable features at the sites and promote their protection